 Cynthia Armstrong, of Oklahoma City, became involved in the cause for animal welfare in the late 1980s, when she rescued a dog.

 She would eventually be named the Oklahoma director of the Humane Society of the United States, advocating for changes in state and local laws to prevent animal cruelty and neglect.
-In this video, Armstrong talks about the most common forms of animal mistreatment in Oklahoma and laws she believes still need to be revised or added.
+In this video, Armstrong talks about the most common forms of animal mistreatment in Oklahoma and laws she believes still need to be revised or enacted.

 Videography by Ilea Shutler.
 Produced by David Fritze.